How to pay yourself as a business owner in Canada

 How to pay yourself as a sole proprietor or partnership

 Owner's draws let sole proprietors and partnerships withdraw money directly from business accounts.
-Here's how they work:
+They're the simplest way to pay yourself, but they come with specific tax considerations.

-- Timing: Take draws as needed or on a regular schedule
+- Take draws as needed or on a regular schedule that suits your cash flow.

-- Personal taxes: Business income becomes your personal income for tax purposes and is typically reported on a Form T2125, Statement of Business or Professional Activities, which is filed with your personal T1 return.
+- Your business income becomes your personal income for tax purposes which you typically report on a Form T2125.
+This is the Statement of Business or Professional Activities, filed with your personal T1 return.

-- Tax planning: Set aside money throughout the year to cover your tax bill
+- Set aside money throughout the year to cover your tax bill, since no taxes are withheld at source.

 How to pay yourself as a corporation

-- Tax deductions: Claim personal income tax deductions
+- Claim personal income tax deductions and receive a predictable paycheque.

-- Mortgage applications: Show proof of regular income
+- Show proof of regular income for mortgage applications and loans.

-- Canada Pension Plan (CPP) contributions: Build future pension benefits
+- Contribute to the Canada Pension Plan (CPP) and build future pension benefits.

-- Business efficiency: Keep more cash in the business
+- Retain more cash in the business for operations and growth.

-- Flexibility: Take payments based on business performance
+- Choose when to take payments based on business performance.

-Combination strategy: Use a modest salary plus dividends to optimize tax rates and maintain business cash flow.
+A combination strategy uses a modest salary plus dividends to optimize tax rates and maintain business cash flow.
+Many corporation owners find this blend works best.

 Get tax advice

 Paying yourself a salary as a corporation comes with additional administration and costs.
-An accountant or tax professional can help you compare the options and decide what is right for you.
+An accountant or tax professional can help you compare the options and decide what's right for you.

 Step-by-step guide to paying yourself